sherwoodwang/database-notes/atomicity.md

 ### Native Atomicity

-Flash memory seems all supporting certain level of native atomicity, which is exposed with `AWUPF` field.
+NVM disks seem all supporting certain level of native atomicity, which is exposed with `AWUPF` field.